mwherman2000/neo-csharpcoe/CONTRIBUTE.md

 **PayPal:** `mwherman@parallelspace.net` on [http://www.paypal.com](http://www.paypal.com)

-(All donations are segregated into a separate `neo-csharpcoe` accounts.)
+(All donations are segregated into separate `neo-csharpcoe` accounts.)

 ## Thank you